 The College uses a mobile application to clock in/out attendance recording method for externships and labs.
-All externship students in MRI, DMS, CRVS, RT, and NMT programs are required to install a mobile application on their smartphone, which the student must use to record their regular scheduled attendance in the externship sites, approved makeup time, approved off-campus labs or field trips.
+All externship students in MRI, NMT and RT are required to install a mobile application on their smartphone, which the student must use to record their regular scheduled attendance in the externship sites, approved makeup time, approved off-campus labs or field trips.
 The student is responsible for correctly and accurately recording their attendance on the mobile application.
 If corrections and adjustments to the externship attendance recording is needed, students must reach out to their Student Services Coordinators or Career Services Coordinators.